 As with the other lift options this may be combined with augmentation to restore or add to volume.

-Breast lift and reduction is an outpatient procedure almost always performed with general anesthesia.
+Breast lift is an outpatient procedure almost always performed with general anesthesia at our Kirkland location in the Greater Seattle area.
 The surgery time varies considerably depending on the specific problem but may take as much as several hours.
 You will be awake and quite alert within minutes of finishing the procedure and we will have you stay in the recovery room untill we are satisfied you are ready to go home.
 This is generally 30 min to 1 hour following the surgery.
 Of course you will need to have a driver and a responsible adult to be with you afterwards.

 A good option is for you and a companion to spend the night across from our Kirkland facility at the Woodmark Hotel.
 We would then see you for a check the following morning.